← Back

 In this example both previous examples are pulled together.
 There is a condition, 'drunk?' which triggers the wander, shout and forget nodes, rendered smaller to indicate that they are a module that has been imported.
 This branch leads into a new behaviour, labelled 'learn'.
 If the agent is not drunk then the chart flows into the hunger tree from the first example, also imported

 If the agent is drunk, they wander, shout and forget, before executing a new node, “learn”.
 If the player is not drunk, the chart moves on to the hunger condition from the first example.
 We can see here how the behaviours wander-shout-forget, and hunger-eat, have been packaged into branches.
 Once packaged, they can be re-used by their creator in the behaviour trees of different agents, and published online with some metadata about what the branch does.
-Once published online other players can import the behaviour into their own agents, which is already a powerful mechanism for building a games commons.
+Once published online other players can import the behaviour into their own agents, which is a powerful mechanism for building a games commons.
 Further from this we have the “learn” node, which with the right metadata, can use search parameters for the agent to discover a new drunken behaviour online from the games commons.
 The next time this tree executes and the agent is still drunk, he will have forgotten the wander-shout behaviour but may discover a behaviour someone has published on the games commons that causes him to fall over and begin singing.